caro4science/mind-immune/index.md

 ---

 ### Research Interests
-- **Neuroimmunology** – The role of the immune system in brain function and psychiatric disorders.
+- **Psychoneuroimmunology** – The role of the immune system in brain function and psychiatric disorders.
-- **Psychoneuroimmunology** – How stress and immune activation impact mental health.
 - **Organoid Technology** – Studying neurodevelopment with iPSC-derived brain organoids.
-- **Complement System** – Investigating immune proteins in psychiatric conditions.
+- **Complement System** – Investigating immune proteins in psychiatric conditions and neurodevelopment.

 ---